Wood-heated sauna at Yrjönkatu Swimming Hall back in use.

 How to get there

 Yrjönkatu Swimming Hall is located in the city centre on Yrjönkatu.
-The swimming hall is easy to get to by public transport and bicycle.
+The swimming hall is easy to get to by public transport.
 There is a parking garage in the adjacent Forum shopping centre.

 Yrjönkadun uimahalli kartalla. - Open larger map(Link leads to external service)